Carolyn has been an online writer for several years. She loves advising others about skincare.

-When it comes to the cleansing and caring of your skin there are certain things you should and should not do.
+When it comes to cleansing and caring for your skin, there are certain things you should and should not do.

 - Do not use a harsh cleanser to clean your face.
-Even if your skin is very oily, it can cause great irritation to your skin causing it to inflame and become more blotchy/red than it was before.
+Even if your skin is very oily, it can cause significant irritation to your skin, causing it to inflame and become more blotchy/red than it was before.

-- Do not use face cloths, facial brushes, or any other abrasive material to cleanse your face.
-They can damage your skin's delicate cells, as well as harbour bacteria that will only cause further breakouts on your face.
+- Do not use face cloths, facial brushes, or other abrasive materials to cleanse your face.
+They can damage your skin's delicate cells and harbour bacteria that will only cause further breakouts on your face.
 Use only the pads of your fingers.

-- Do not use harsh toners after cleansing your face that contain ingredients such as alcohol or witch hazel for example, because they strip your skin or moisture and cause your skin to produce even more oil.
+- Do not use harsh toners like alcohol or witch hazel that strip your skin of moisture and cause your skin to produce even more oil.

-- Use a gentle cleanser to wash your face both in the morning and at night (this applies to ALL skin types, not just normal or dry skin!).
+- Use a gentle cleanser to wash your face in the morning and at night (this applies to all skin types, not just normal or dry skin!).
 Your skin should NOT feel dry or tight afterward.

 - If you want to use a toner, make sure it is gentle and contains no harsh ingredients.

 - Always use a moisturizer in the morning and at night.
-It should not clog pores and be sure that it is formulated for your particular skin type, ie., oily, combination, etc.
+It should not clog pores, and be sure it is formulated for your skin type, i.e., oily, combination, etc.

 - Always use makeup remover for any eye makeup before washing your face and definitely before going to bed.

-- Always spot treat the blemish on your face only where needed and use sparingly.
+- Always spot treat the blemish on your face only where needed and use any product sparingly.

 Step One: Primer

-- They create a smooth canvas so that your foundation to goes on smoothly and evenly
+- They create a smooth canvas so that your foundation goes on smoothly and evenly

 - They minimize the appearance of your pores

-- They can be used in the place of a moisturizer unless your skin is very dry
+- You can use them in the place of a moisturizer unless your skin is very dry

 - They can give you an extra glow or enhance the natural luminosity of your skin